Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Supplementary Materials

-This supplementary material provides an in-depth examination of the methodologies and results that support the experiments detailed in our study.
-It aims to offer comprehensive information that validates the findings and ensures reproducibility and transparency.
+This supplementary material offers a detailed examination of the methodologies and results that underpin the experiments in our study.
+It is designed to provide comprehensive information to validate the findings and ensure reproducibility and transparency.